Gum disease, receding gums, gum inflammation (gingivitis)

 Causes of receding gums and gum inflammation (gingivitis/ periodontal disease)

 - Poor dental hygiene.
 Most people don't know how to clean their teeth properly.
-Dentists are not taught the most effective brushing technique in dental school (because it is too effective and reduces profitable dental problems).
+Dentists are not taught the most effective brushing technique in dental school.
 Incorrect brushing or flossing lets bacteria build up between the teeth and in the sulcus (the space between the gum and the tooth).
 Sulcular bacteria form colonies and are the main cause of gum disease (gingivitis / gum inflammation / periodontal disease) and tooth decay.
+The most common bacteria associated with gum disease is porphyromonas gingivalis.

 Plaque is a soft, colourless biofilm formed by mouth bacteria.
 If not removed, it tends to harden after a couple of days and form calculus (tartar).
 Tartar is calcified mineral deposits on the teeth.
 It tends to stain easily, and is visible as brown or yellow stains on the teeth.
 It can also accumulate under the edges of the gums.